A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

 \subsection{Limitations of Existing Methods for Power Analysis}

 Given the expectation of noncompliance with treatment assignment, a researcher wishing to perform a power analysis in order to inform the study design (e.g. number of subjects) has a few existing options.
-However, the unique characteristics of the LATE context, namely the existence of multiple principal strata characterized by distributional heterogeneity, significantly limit the reliability of these existing methods.
+However, the unique characteristics of the LATE context, namely the existence of multiple principal strata characterized by marginal distributional heterogeneity, significantly limit the reliability of these existing methods.

 The first existing option is to apply a standard power analysis to the ITT.
-However, for researchers who intend to focus on and estimate the LATE, the problem with ITT power analyses is that, for a given data-generating process, the power to detect non-zero effects for the ITT difference-in-means estimator will deviate from that of estimators of the LATE, as highlighted in previous work by \cite{jo2002}.
+This may seem problematic at face value, of course, since the ITT is a different target estimand than the LATE.
+Indeed, for researchers who intend to focus on and estimate the LATE, the problem with ITT power analyses is that, for a given data-generating distribution, the power to detect non-zero effects for the ITT difference-in-means estimator will deviate from that of estimators of the LATE, as highlighted in previous work by \cite{jo2002}.
 This phenomenon is illustrated in the SM Appendix B (Table \ref{tab:sims3}), which presents the results of simulations in which the power for the LATE (Wald IV estimator) and ITT (difference-in-means estimator) change at different rates as the simulation specifications are altered.
-In fact, as the simulations show, the power for tests of the LATE may be higher or lower than the power for tests of the ITT depending upon the distributional heterogeneity across the principal strata.
-This may seem surprising because the Wald IV estimator is simply a scaled version of the ITT, where the ITT is divided by the compliance rate.
+In fact, as the simulations show, the power for tests of the LATE may be higher or lower than the power for tests of the ITT depending upon the heterogeneity across the principal strata.
+This may be somewhat surprising because the Wald IV estimator is simply a scaled version of the ITT, where the ITT is divided by the compliance rate.
 However, the compliance rate is a quantity that must also be estimated, and that estimate is generally correlated with the estimate of the ITT, resulting in the Wald IV estimator having distinct statistical properties from the ITT difference-in-means estimator.